Chincode123/Gymnasiearbete-Dronare/README.md

 #### Custom Data Types

 ##### `vector3<T>`
 The [`vector3<T>`](DroneLibrary/Vectors.h) struct is a 3-dimensional vector that can be made up of values of any type.
-It also defines basic vector opperations.
+It also defines basic vector operations.

 ##### `SmoothValue`
-The [`SmoothValue`](DroneLibrary/SmoothValue.h) class reperesents a floating-point value, but with operations that function like a lerp function, that set the new value somewhere between the current value and the desired value acording to a `smoothingFactor`.
+The [`SmoothValue`](DroneLibrary/SmoothValue.h) class represents a floating-point value, but with operations that function like a lerp function, that set the new value somewhere between the current value and the desired value according to a `smoothingFactor`.
-> **_NOTE:_** There is also a method to directly set the value without any smoothing
+> **_NOTE:_** There is also a method to directly set the value without any smoothing.

 ##### Other

-There are also a few structs defined in [`RadioData.h`](DroneLibrary/RadioData.h) to simplify data handling
+There are also a few structs defined in [`RadioData.h`](DroneLibrary/RadioData.h) to simplify data handling:

 - `controllerInstructions` for handling controller input
 ```cpp